neoforged/JavaSourceTransformer/README.md

       --classpath=<addToClasspath>
                            Additional classpath entries to use.
 Is combined with --libraries-list.
   -h, --help               Show this help message and exit.
+      --hidden-prefix=<hiddenPrefixes>
+                           Do not process or emit paths that start with any of these prefixes.
       --ignore-prefix=<ignoredPrefixes>
                            Do not apply transformations to paths that start with any of these prefixes.